 - More information on creating and uploading design files can be found here.

 The Internet offers many resources for images that can be used for projects, but there are some important caveats:

-- Not all images on the internet can be used, you need permission or a license granting you the right to print the image
+- Not all images on the internet can be used; you need permission or a license granting you the right to print the image.

 - Unless explicitly stated, it’s best to assume that public domain or images with expired copyright are okay for personal, but not commercial use.
-Some images are okay to use for personal use, but can't be used in items that will be sold or used commercially.

 - It is not okay to represent a non-original image as your own work, even if you have a license granting you rights to use the image.
 You should credit the original artist and source if you are displaying the work in any public forum or on your own website.
 However, merely identifying the original source of an image or design does not give you the right to use it.